ztellman/riddley/README.md

 ---

-Code may be data, but only some data is code.
+Code may be data, but only some of that data is executable.
 If we want to perform a pervasive code transformation, using something like `clojure.walk` presents a few problems:

 * binding forms are treated the same as actual expressions
 * `clojure.walk/macroexpand-all` will pass in a nil `&env` to all macros
-* inlined functions are not expanded
+* macroexpansion doesn't expand inlined functions

 This means that transforms that we intend to apply to expressions may have unintended consequences on a `fn`, `let`, or `case` form.
 It also means that any macro which relies on `&env` will not compose with our transformation.
 Finally, if inlined functions aren't expanded, this can break certain transformations.